 Each year the Department provides around 700 cycles of in vitro fertilisation (IVF) treatment, 700 cycles of frozen embryo replacement (FER), 100 cycles of insemination with partner or donor sperm (IUI) and 100 fertility preservation procedures for females and 350 preservation procedures for males .

-The range of clinical services also include cryopreservation of sperm, embryos and treatment of couples with donated eggs and embryos.
+The range of clinical services also include cryopreservation of sperm, eggs, embryos and treatment of couples with donated eggs and embryos.

 Our Andrology laboratory provides diagnostic clinical pathology services, one of the largest long term sperm banks for cancer patients in the UK, and also houses the UK’s national external quality assurance schemes for Reproductive Science (UK NEQAS RS).

 The work of the Department is regulated and licensed by UK statutory bodies including the Care Quality Commission (CQC), Human Fertilisation and Embryology Authority (HFEA) and United Kingdom Accreditation Service (UKAS).
 The Department operates to the EU Cells and Tissues Directive 2007, including provision of clean-air facilities for IVF and a full Quality Management system.